 Legal translations are being made to texts, used in the legal system – witness statements, official reports, financial documents and others.
 Legal translation services should only be made by specialists who are familiar with the legal terms.
 Otherwise, the mistakes in legal translations could have legal consequences because they might be considered as a fraud attempt.

-There are absolutely no restrictions for making a certified translation.
+There are absolutely no restrictions for making legal and certified translation.
 All translators and translation companies could make it for you.
 However, you should be careful who you choose to work with because the documents which require such a service are usually important and there is no place for mistakes.